-" No Member of the Masonic body has done more to advance the principles of the Order than the writer of this book, who has proved that this fraternal system is based on the noble-t principles, and calculated, when carried out according to its primæval intentions, to be the handmaid of true religion.
-We will not attempt to explain the object of this, the last, as we regret to hear, of the many excellent treatises which Dr. Oliver has written.
-This much, however, we must say: first, that whoever reads it, be he a member of the mystic tie or not, will derive much pleasure from its researches, and a large amount of instruction.
-The book is elegantly printed, and deserves the amount of patronage which an influential subscription-list proves has been awarded to it by the Masonic Brethren, in Atoken of their esteem for one who has indeed faithfully and zealously performed his allitask in his day and generation."-Bell's Messenger.
-See also Freemasons' Que Magazine and Review, the Morning Herald, and other Periodicals.
+"No Member of the Masonic body has done more to advance the principles of the Order than the writer of this book, who has proved that this fraternal system is based on the noble-t principles, and calculated, when carried out according to its primæval intentions, to be the handmaid of true religion.
+We will not attempt to explain the object of this, to be the nanomalo of true religion.
+We will not attempt to explain the object of fits, the last, as we regret to hear, of the many excellent treatises which Dr. Oliver has written.
+This much, however, we must say: first, that whoever reads it, be he a member of the mystic tie or not, will derive much plessure from its researchers, and a large amount of instruction.
+The book is elegantly printed, and deserves the amount of patronage which an influential subscription-list proves has been awarded to it by the Massonic Brethren, in Acken of their esteem for one who has indeed faithfully and zealously performed his allotted task in his day and generation."-Bell's Messenger.
+See also Freemasons' Quarter!-Massonice and Review, the Marsing Herald, and other Periodicals.
+Magazine and Review, the Morning Herald, and other Periodicals.

 THE PUBLISHER'S ADDRESS TO THE FRATERNITY.
 On reprinting new Editions of the Theocratic Philosophy of Freemasonry, and Signs and Symbols.